department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZ Form/Marriage Date_DOB prod defect/5-20-22 Mtg Notes - Next steps to resolve.md

 </details>

 ### Steps we will take to work toward resolving the defect
-- Change source of condition, to show authenticated user static page, to currentlyLoggedin instead of hasSession - ticket created
+- Change source of condition, to show authenticated user static page, to currentlyLoggedin instead of hasSession - [ticket #41339](https://app.zenhub.com/workspaces/10-10-health-apps-5fff0cfd1462b6000e320fc7/issues/department-of-veterans-affairs/va.gov-team/41339)
 - Change source of condition, to show unauthenticated name, dob & ssn pages, to currentlyLoggedin instead of hasSession - ticket created
 - Change source of data, on authenticated static page, to user profile data instead of prefill data.
 - Change authenticated static page to show name and dob, and not show ssn, ssn is not included in user profile data.